A topic from the subject of Organic Chemistry in Chemistry.

 Key Points:

-• Energy is required for metabolism.
+• Energy is constantly required and transformed during metabolic processes.

 Experiment: Investigating Enzyme Activity in Different pH Conditions